FL33TW00D/steelix/README.md

     </a>
 </p>

-Steelix is a fast CLI based visualizer for ONNX machine learning models!
-Steelix renders your ONNX model to an SVG using DOT.
+Steelix is your one stop shop for ONNX model analysis.

+## Features
+Steelix has 2 main functions:

+1. Model Summarization
+Steelix can produce an output like below for any provided ONNX model.

+2. Graph Visualization
+Steelix parses your ONNX file and can transpile it to a DOT file for your viewing pleasure.
+This SVG can be embedded in a notebook, website etc. Steelix runs a mock forward pass through your network to ensure that every edge will have a shape label!

 ## How to use

 ```
 steelix plot --model-path ./my-model.onnx --output-path ./my-svg.svg
+steelix summary --model-path ./my-model.onnx --output-path ./my-svg.svg
 ```

 ## Why not Netron?